osteffenrh/vfat-rs/README.md

 * Free cluster summary update when allocating clusters.

 ### Future improvements.
-* Currently the device mutex is shared behind an ARC reference.
+* Currently, the device mutex is shared behind an ARC reference.
 Maybe, also having the whole FS behind arc would save quite some space when returning files and directories.
 Because they get a copy of the Vfat struct.
 * Get rid of alloc dependency? -> only used for String support rn.